cosmic-fi/Ori-Launcher/README.md

 ---

-Ori Launcher is a modern, cross-platform custom Minecraft launcher built with Svelte, Electron, and Vite.
+Ori Launcher is a cross-platform custom Minecraft launcher built with Svelte, Electron, and Vite.
 It focuses on speed, a clean user experience, and practical features such as multi-account support, version management, and localization.
 The project is fully open source and welcomes community contributions.
 <br>

 ## ⥄ Table of Contents <a id="table-of-contents"></a>